Back to Portfolio

 I built Dear Her to say what I never quite say out loud.
 Then I realized other people had the same problem.
 The gap is not feeling.
 It is articulation.
 Most people feel things deeply about the women in their lives and find no words that feel worthy of the feeling.

 I shipped it on Women's Day.
-By the end of the day, 48 people had used it to write letters to their moms, partners, sisters, friends, and mentors across 10 countries.
+By the end of the day, people across 10 countries had used it to write letters to their moms, partners, sisters, friends, and mentors.

 How It Works